 John 6 has always been a difficult chapter to explain.
 However, Jesus' teaching is clear.
 Here is what it means to us.

 We are assured that even though inexplicable things happen in our lives, God is still sovereign.
 We must develop childlike faith to trust in Him for solutions.

 Fear and discouragement have infiltrated the church of God, causing many to stop fellowshipping on the Sabbath and some to give up keeping it altogether.

-David Grabbe reminds us that, for the past 25 years, the highest priority of the Church of the Great God has not been the preaching of the Gospel to the world, but the feeding of the flock.
-If we lose sight that Jesus Christ is the head of the Church, we will forget that Christ is currently purifying His Church, sanctifying the …
+If we lose sight that Jesus is the head of the Church, we will forget that Christ is currently purifying His Church, sanctifying those called to be His family.